ncsuarc/tiffutils/README.md

 ## Tests

 The `test/` directory contains module unit tests, which can be run with nose.
+These tests are additionally dependent on GExiv2, for verifying image metadata.

     $ pip install nose
     $ nosetests